J. Cole: 2011–2012: Cole World: The Sideline Story

 On August 30, after an unfinished version had previously leaked, "Can't Get Enough" featuring R&B singer Trey Songz was released as the album's second single.
 While in Barbados for his last performance as the official opening act for Rihanna's Loud Tour, Cole shot the music video for "Can't Get Enough" with Songz and Rihanna, who provided a cameo appearance.
-The video, directed by Clifton Bell, was released on September 14, 2011.
+The video, directed by Clifton Bell, was released on September 14.
 In addition, early on September 25, two days before his album's release, Cole released the music video for the iTunes bonus track "Daddy's Little Girl".

-Cole World: The Sideline Story was released September 27, 2011, debuting at number one on the US Billboard 200 chart, with 218,000 copies in its first-week of sales.
+Cole World: The Sideline Story was released on September 27, debuting at number one on the US Billboard 200 chart, with 218,000 copies in its first-week of sales.
 As of 2 December 2011, the album was certified gold by the Recording Industry Association of America (RIAA) for shipments and sales of 500,000 copies.
 On February 7, 2012, the third and final single from Cole's debut album was released.
 The song, titled "Nobody's Perfect", features renowned female rapper Missy Elliott, marking her return to music.
 As of December 2016, the album had sold 855,000 copies in the United States.

 On October 24, 2011, during an interview with Hot 106's Rise & Grind morning show, Cole revealed he had begun working on his second studio album, with hopes of releasing it in June 2012.
 He also stated that the album would consist of songs that failed to make his debut, saying "I don't know how many, but I got songs that didn't make the last album that are automatically going to make this one," he said, revealing the release date: "June.
 End of June, maybe June."
 From November 6 to 8, Cole served as the supporting act for Tinie Tempah, appearing at Bournemouth International Centre; Liverpool Echo Arena, Motorpoint Arena Cardiff, Cardiff, Wales; LG Arena, Birmingham, England; SECC Arena, Glasgow, Scotland; and MEN Arena, Manchester.